oceansofcode/oceansofcode.github.io/README.md

 The build process is extremely fast and efficient on memory, taking ~5 seconds to run a clean build of the entire site and only relying on the packages defined in the package.json and multithreading is leveraged to build the TS, SCSS, and images separately.

-The build scripts leverage asynchronous generators to build on demand.
+The build scripts utilize asynchronous generators to efficiently load and process each file.
 Minification and maps for the TS and SCSS are manually added in order to preserve the source code in the browser for improved debugging and for site visitors to inspect the full source code if desired.

 Image minification is done to reduce the images as much as possible and provide different sized images based on media queries.

 ##### Development process

-Browser-sync and on-change are used for local development.
+Browser-sync and on-change npm libaries are used for local development.
 Whenever a file is changed the appropriate build script runs instantly and the browser is refreshed instantly.

 #### *Decisions*